iXORTech/RemoteMC-Core/README.md

 RemoteMC Series Software allows the users to use a RemoteMC-Core to connect multiple MC servers (RemoteMC-MCDR client), a QQ Client
 (RemoteMC-QQ client), and eventually other chatbot modules.
 You can combine the modules you need to form the chat message synchronization and MC server remote control network you need.
 The following picture shows a simple network configuration.

+> **NOTE:** The features related to the MCDR component are done right now.
+But other parts related to other components (e.g. chatbots) are still in WIP.

 <p align="center">
   <img src="https://img.cubik65536.top/file/Cubik-Image-Hosting-Storage/RemoteMC-Core-Architecture-Design-en.png"